rodneyosodo/bookish-rotary-phone-blog/Tech-expo.md

 Have the spirit to constantly try new tactics to see what fits.
 Not having enough focus means that valuable time goes in debating the right strategy without actually trying anything.

 #### 3 Building a team culture that includes everyone
-Emphasise the need for a strong company culture that created a sense of ownership, inclusion and empowerment.
+Emphasise the need for a strong company culture that creates a sense of ownership, inclusion and empowerment.
 We believe in the mantra ‘culture is caught and not taught’.